pskl/pskl.github.io/_posts/2010-10-10-why_birthdays_suck.md

 Having a recurring deadline based on a chronological marker has been one of the most productive and satisfying changes I have ever implemented in my own life.
 I think more people could benefit from approaching the issue in the same way with activities like sports, cooking, dancing, or DJing.
 Like most things though, it could become dull over time and one always needs to reinvent the idea from scratch here and there.

-If you are interested in participating in these events or just want to send me feedback, please email me at **[hello[at]pascal.cc](mailto:hello@pascal.cc)**.
-Or just let me know if this reaches unprecedented levels of autism.
+If you are interested in participating in these events or just want to send me feedback, please email me at [hello[at]pascal.cc](mailto:hello@pascal.cc).
+Or just let me know if this reaches unprecedented levels of autism and I should be sent to superjail.

 ## Links to past exhibition press releases and invitations